wehnerb/ffd-display-system-documentation/fire_station_display_documentation.md

 1. Open the Google Sheet and navigate to the appropriate tab (Department News or the relevant station tab).

-2. Add a new row with at minimum Title, Content, and Posted filled in.
+2. Add a new row with at minimum Title, Content, Posted, and Expires filled in.

-3. Fill in Expires if the item should stop showing after a specific date/time.
-Leave blank for permanent items.
+3. Fill in Expires with the date/time the item should stop showing.

 4. The Worker fetches sheet data on every request (with a short cache).
 New items appear on displays within 5 minutes.